Hydrodynamic Limit for an Hamiltonian System with Boundary Conditions and Conservative Noise: The Hydrodynamic Limit

 Let us define the formal generator $\mathcal G$ of the infinite dynamics by {{ {CHAPTER 2:}}!$\mathcal G$}

 with the antisymmetric part {{ {CHAPTER 2:}}!$\mathcal L$}

 and the symmetric part {{ {CHAPTER 2:}}!$\mathcal S$}

-In section \ref{proofprop} we will prove the following Proposition: {\proposition Any limit point $\nu$ of $\hat \nu_{t,i}^{N,\varepsilon ,k}$ satisfies the following properties: \begin{enumerate} \item it has finite density entropy: there exists a constant $C>0$ such that for all subsets $\Lambda\subset \mathbb Z$
+In section \ref{proofprop} we will prove the following Proposition: {\proposition Any limit point $\mu$ of $\bar \mu_{t}^{N,\ell ,k}$, for $N\to\infty$ and then $k\to\infty$, satisfies the following properties: \begin{enumerate} \item it has finite entropy density: there exists a constant $C>0$ such that for all subsets $\Lambda\subset \mathbb Z$

-\item it is translation invariant: For any local function $\psi$ and any $j\in\mathbb Z$,
+\item it is translation invariant: For any local function $F$ and any $j\in\mathbb Z$,

-where $\tau_j$ denotes the spatial shift by $j$ on the configurations. \item it is stationary with respect to the operator $\mathcal G$: For any smooth bounded local function $\psi$
+where $\tau_j$ denotes the spatial shift by $j$ on the configurations. \item it is stationary with respect to the operator $\mathcal G$: For any smooth bounded local function $F$

 \end{enumerate} } With this Proposition, we can apply the ergodic theorem from \cite{ffl}: